torvalds/linux/Documentation/process/stable-api-nonsense.rst

 In both of these instances, all developers agreed that these were important changes that needed to be made, and they were made, with relatively little pain.
-If Linux had to ensure that it will preserve a stable source interface, a new interface would have been created, and the older, broken one would have had to be maintained over time, leading to extra work for the USB developers.
-Since all Linux USB developers do their work on their own time, asking programmers to do extra work for no gain, for free, is not a possibility.
+If GNU/Linux had to ensure that it will preserve a stable source interface, a new interface would have been created, and the older, broken one would have had to be maintained over time, leading to extra work for the USB developers.
+Since all GNU/Linux USB developers do their work on their own time, asking programmers to do extra work for no gain, for free, is not a possibility.

-Security issues are also very important for Linux.
+Security issues are also very important for GNU/Linux.
 When a security issue is found, it is fixed in a very short amount of time.
 A number of times this has caused internal kernel interfaces to be reworked to prevent the security problem from occurring.
 When this